ishraqe/battleship/README.md

 * Implement as many of the things listed above as you can
 * Keep in mind why you decided to implement things a certain way, or to prioritize one feature over another
 * Push your changes to the forked repository
+* Notify us that the code is ready.
+We will take a quick look at it and then schedule a discussion with you